 Read my full experience in The 10 Principles Of Burning Man As A Virgin including all the photos.
 Something you have to see!
 If this fits into you agenda then you just found yourself one of the top things to do in Israel!
 Check here the Midburn Israel website.
-The Festival is being held in May 2022 again but the dates are not yet confirmed.
+The Festival is being held in again in October 2023 but the dates are not yet confirmed.

 12. Israel nightlife | Local markets become party places

 Main cities all over the world have their local markets where you can find fresh fruits and vegetables, spices, antiques, and Artisan stores.
 Visiting markets like Mahane Yehuda Jerusalem or the Flea Market in Tel-Aviv will give you a colorful, tasteful and cultural experience by itself.
 But, for me, what makes this experience a unique thing to do in Israel is to go to those markets at night!
 Around sunset, they change their face, suddenly they become a nightlife center.
 In my blog with Israel tips I already told you the Israeli nightlife is booming and this is another example!
 Find restaurants, bars, great music, and local beautiful people.
 What a fun and unique atmosphere.
 Romantic Tel Aviv travel tip: if you are around the Flea Market with your other half, finish your evening with walking around Jaffa port, it's super romantic and quiet thing to do in Te Aviv.